CUB: Benchmarking Context Utilisation Techniques for Language Models: Main Results on CUB

 We further assess whether the CMTs consistently outperform \texttt{Regular} across different context types.
 Figure \ref{fig:reg_cmt_diff_avg} shows the average $\Delta$ of each CMT, aggregated over all evaluated models.
 A value above zero indicates that the CMT yields a net improvement over \texttt{Regular}, whereas a negative value highlights cases where the CMT degrades performance.

-\paragraph{There is a conflict between optimising for utilisation of relevant contexts and robustness to irrelevant contexts.} As each CMT exhibits trade-offs across context types or only marginal differences from \texttt{Regular}, the overall CMT $\Delta$ values (Total) converge to near zero across NQ and DRUID.
-Consequently, \emph{we find no CMT that is superior}.
-For instance, \texttt{PH3 +context} shows consistent improvements over \texttt{Regular} in conflicting contexts, but underperforms when applied to irrelevant contexts.
-Conversely, \texttt{ACD}, which handles irrelevant context effectively, performs worse in the conflicting context setting.
-Unsurprisingly, these findings highlight that the effectiveness of each CMT is closely tied to the alignment between the objective of the CMT and the type of context being provided.
-RAG practitioners knowing beforehand that their retrieval system is e.g. prone to return irrelevant information, may prioritise robustness over strong context utilisation and can select e.g. \texttt{ACD} as the CMT most suitable to their needs.
+\paragraph{We uncover a fundamental trade-off between sensitivity to relevant contexts versus robustness to irrelevant contexts.} Our analysis reveals a striking pattern: each CMT exhibits inherent trade-offs across context types, with overall $\Delta$ values (Total) converging to near zero across NQ and DRUID.
+This convergence exposes that \emph{no single CMT emerges as universally superior}.
+For instance, \texttt{PH3 +context} demonstrates consistent improvements over \texttt{Regular} in conflicting contexts, but significantly underperforms when applied to irrelevant contexts.
+Conversely, \texttt{ACD}, while effectively handling irrelevant contexts, shows degraded performance in conflicting context scenarios.

-Prompting-based CMTs, such as \texttt{Prompting} and \texttt{Multi-agent}, show relatively stable performance across context types, without substantial drops in $\Delta$.
-Compared to other CMTs, they offer this robustness with lower optimisation and implementation costs. \texttt{Multi-agent} shows clear gains in irrelevant contexts but limited efficacy in gold and conflicting settings.
-This suggests that LMs are capable of identifying irrelevant contexts, but remain limited in effectively utilising relevant ones.
+In realistic RAG scenarios, the type of context provided to the LM cannot be predicted in advance.
+Therefore, the ideal CMT must perform optimally across \emph{all} context types.
+Our comprehensive evaluation reveals that while we have identified CMTs that excel with either relevant or irrelevant contexts in isolation, \emph{no existing CMT can robustly handle both relevant and irrelevant contexts simultaneously}.
+This represents a fundamental gap in current CMT capabilities that needs to be addressed.

-In realistic RAG scenarios, it will not be known beforehand what types of context will be provided to the LM.
-Therefore, it is important that CMTs work optimally across all context types.
-Our work shows that while we have CMTs that work well for relevant or irrelevant contexts \emph{alone}, there currently are no CMTs that handle \emph{both} relevant and irrelevant contexts well.
+Meanwhile, prompting-based CMTs, such as \texttt{Prompting} and \texttt{Multi-agent}, demonstrate remarkably stable performance across context types, avoiding the dramatic drops observed with other CMTs.
+Compared to more complex CMTs, they offer this robustness with lower optimisation and implementation costs, making them attractive for practical deployment. \texttt{Multi-agent} shows particularly promising results with clear gains in irrelevant contexts, though its efficacy remains limited in gold and conflicting settings.
+This pattern suggests that while LMs demonstrate competence in identifying irrelevant contexts, they face fundamental limitations in effectively utilising relevant information.